acroper/BeamerQt/README.md

 * A dedicated button for removing the block from the slide.
 * A title field and text input area for each block, with multiline support.
 * Automatic line breaks or retention of manual line breaks depending on user input.
-* Multiple sub-blocks
+* Multiple sub-blocks containing text, images, or mathematical equations
 <img src="https://github.com/user-attachments/assets/5b914c96-e691-4fdf-af42-faba89b2c8f4" width="600">

 ## Sub-blocks

 Sub-blocks allow for more granular content organization within a block.
-Each block contains at least one sub-block (generally text-based), and users can add multiple sub-blocks as needed.
+Each block contains at least one sub-block (generally text-based), and users can add multiple sub-blocks containing text, images, or mathematical equations as needed.

 Sub-block features include: